Conservation for Kids: Learn to Reduce, Reuse, and Recycle

 Next, discuss ways that you and your family can reduce, reuse, and recycle.

-• Walk, ride a bike, carpool, or use public transportation instead of riding in a car.
+• Walk, ride a bike, carpool, or use public transportation instead of driving your own car.

 • Collect rainwater in a bucket and use it to wash a car or bike instead of using a hose.